theriex/membic/README.md

 myopenreviews
 =============

 MyOpenReviews is a platform for social review sharing.
-Easily create a nice review and post it through to your social networks, while keeping all your reviews organized and following reviews from others whose tastes you trust.
-Privacy is respected through use of pen names.

-The source and API is provided so you can see how things work, and help improve it.

-The main web app is http://www.fgfweb.com (what did you do fun).
-It consists of a javascript web application communicating with a Python Google App Engine server.
+It consists of a Javascript web application supported by a REST API coded in Python and hosted on Google App Engine.

 Getting involved: